Technology

 Multimodal signal acquisition and data analytics

 BioSense develops integrated approaches for multimodal signal acquisition, electronics, and data analytics, enabling robust extraction of clinically meaningful features from complex biomedical signals.
-Emphasis is placed on reproducibility, noise rejection, and quantitative performance, supporting translation from laboratory demonstrations to relevant environments.
+Emphasis is placed on reproducibility, noise rejection, and quantitative performance, supporting translation from laboratory demonstrations toward relevant environments.

 System integration and miniaturization